 Homework: There will be three types of collected homework assignments: Reading Assignments, WeBWorK Exercises, and Main Exercises.
 There will be roughly two Reading Assignments due each week which will involve reading a section of the text and submitting written responses to specific reading questions, creating some of your own questions, and reflecting on your own understanding.
+These will be worth eight points each.
 WeBWorK Exercises will be due three times a week, Monday, Wednesday and Friday before the beginning of class.
 These will be done online where you will receive immediate feedback as to whether or not your solution is correct.
-Each WeBWorK assignment will usually contain 2-5 problems.
-Each week you will turn in one Main Exercises assignment, usually on Wednesdays.
+Each WeBWorK assignment will usually contain 3-6 problems, and each problem will be worth roughly one point each.
+Each week you will turn in one Main Exercises assignment, usually on Fridays.
+These will be worth twenty points each.
 You are encouraged to work on all these homework assignments with others; however, you must write up your final solutions individually without comparing your final work to others'.
 The details of these assignments are explained in a separate handout.
 Note that most class days there will be at least two types of assignments (one of which will be online) due.
-Homework should be handed in on time, and may not otherwise receive credit or be read.
+Homework should be handed in on time, and may not be graded or read otherwise.
 Of course, I realize you may miss a couple of assignments due to illness or other emergencies.
-Speak with me if your homework is late for a special reason.
-Occasionally, I may ask you to rework homework that has been handed in on-time, to be handed in one class period after being returned.
+You may turn in two Main Exercises assignments late (due by 9:45am in my office on Monday) no questions asked.
+Speak with me if your other homework is late for a special reason.
+Occasionally, I may ask you to rework homework that has been handed in on time, to be handed in one class period after being returned.
 If substantial further work is needed, I may expect you to do this before receiving any credit.
 In addition to the collected homework problems, there will be problems that we work on but may not finish in class.
 You will be expected to make sure you know how to complete each of those problems.

-Labs: The Tuesday labs will be problem-solving sessions where we will focus on more challenging problems or applications in groups of three.
+Labs: The Thursday labs will be problem-solving sessions where we will focus on more challenging problems or applications in groups of three.
 I will be available to answer any questions you might have, but you should first utilize the resources you have within your group.
-Each student must write up his/her own solutions, but in class (usually on Friday) I will collect (at random) only one write-up from each group.
-Each member of the group will receive the same number of points.
+Each student must write up her/his/hir own solutions, but in class (usually on Mondays) I will collect (at random) only one write-up from each group.
+Each member of the group will receive the same number of points out of 35.
 Thus, it will be important that the group members work together to ensure that everyone understands the material.
-You cannot expect to complete lab during class if you have not kept up with the daily reading and exercises.
+You cannot expect to complete lab during class if you have not kept up with the daily readings and exercises.
 I will drop your lowest lab grade when calculating your final grade.
-More details about the lab set-up will be discussed in the first lab session, Tuesday, January 28th.
-Quizzes: I may occasionally give an announced quiz.
+More details about the labs will be discussed in the first lab session, Thursday, September 3rd.

+Quizzes: On Thursday, December 3rd there will be a 20-30 minute quiz on Sections 8.1-8.5.
+I may also occasionally give an announced 10-15 minute quiz in class.
 No calculators will be allowed for quizzes.
 Extra time will not be allowed for those arriving late to class.
 Under no circumstances may a quiz be made up.
 In extreme cases and if you inform me at least two class days in advance, I will allow you to take a quiz before the scheduled time.